Learn in detail what Help to Buy is, and how to sell a property that you have purchased using this government scheme.

 Estimating additional costs in the selling process

-Accurately predicting and budgeting for these costs is crucial.
-They can vary significantly based on your property's situation and the terms of your mortgage and equity loan.
+You must accurately predict and budget for these costs.
+They can vary based on your property's situation and the terms of your mortgage and equity loan.